 Visit the Mississippi State Port Authority at Gulfport website.

-The Port of Gulfport Restoration Program has advertised for bids for its Ship-to-Shore Rail Mounted Container Handling Gantry Cranes, Project No. 034.
-Please visit the Procurement page of this website for more information including bid deadlines, Section 3 preference, and legal notices advertising this project.
+The Port of Gulfport Restoration Program currently has a procurement opportunity for its West Pier Facilities, Project No. 305.
+Visit the Procurement page of this website for more information.